vipulnaik/working-drafts/ark/orbital-evasiveness-notes.md

 ## Appendix A. The invariant table for small n

-Columns and their computing scripts: **C(n,2)** trivial; **prime power?** — if yes, μ(n) = C(n,2) *exactly* (AGL(1,n) is 2-transitive and Oliver; conversely a Zassenhaus-type argument — orbital-transitive means 2-homogeneous, whose solvable instances are affine of prime-power degree, and whose non-affine instances are non-solvable hence non-Oliver — gives that every Oliver group on non-prime-power n has ≥ 2 u-orbitals, whence μ(n) ≤ ⌊C(n,2)/2⌋: the interval column's upper endpoint, and a density ceiling of 1/2 that the n = 2p wreath rows (two-orbital partitions, e.g. {20, 25} at n = 10) approach from below); **best constructive lower bound** — exact minimum-orbital sizes, computed by orbit BFS (`mu_table.py`, which unions the affine template of `oliver_mu.py` — this covers the two-block ladder and the three-block chains of §5, when the relevant primes exist at that n — with the wreath family (𝔽_{p^a} ⋊ C_d) ≀ C_k of §3); **witness** — a group achieving the bound, in the scripts' naming.
+Columns: **μ(n)** in bold where Theorems 2.1–2.3 now determine it exactly (11 of the 13 non-prime-powers up to 30; only n = 20 and n = 28 remain open, and 2,318 of 8,719 are exact up to 10⁴), with the upper bound shown only where a gap remains.
+Computing scripts: **C(n,2)** trivial; **prime power?** — if yes, μ(n) = C(n,2) *exactly* (AGL(1,n) is 2-transitive and Oliver; conversely a Zassenhaus-type argument — orbital-transitive means 2-homogeneous, whose solvable instances are affine of prime-power degree, and whose non-affine instances are non-solvable hence non-Oliver — gives that every Oliver group on non-prime-power n has ≥ 2 u-orbitals, whence μ(n) ≤ ⌊C(n,2)/2⌋: the interval column's upper endpoint, and a density ceiling of 1/2 that the n = 2p wreath rows (two-orbital partitions, e.g. {20, 25} at n = 10) approach from below); **μ(n) / lower bound** — exact minimum-orbital sizes, computed by orbit BFS (`mu_table.py`, which unions the affine template of `oliver_mu.py` — this covers the two-block ladder and the three-block chains of §5, when the relevant primes exist at that n — with the wreath family (𝔽_{p^a} ⋊ C_d) ≀ C_k of §3); **witness** — a group achieving the bound, in the scripts' naming.
 Exhaustive per-n enumeration beyond these families is the GAP pipeline (`ark_gap.g` → `consume_gap.py`); at n = 10 it confirmed the wreath value 20 as the best over 268 Oliver groups with ≤ 12 orbitals, so the lower bounds below are plausibly tight-ish for the small non-prime-powers, though only the prime-power rows are proven exact.

 Reading the table against the framework: prime powers sit at density 1 (KSS's regime); the n = 2·(prime power) rows realize Theorem 2.1's exact value n(n−2)/4 (0.46–0.48 at 14, 18, 22 — a small-n boost over the asymptotic 1/4); and the arithmetically weak composites show up as density dips.
 The dips share a diagnosis — no large prime-power part and no good two-part split with coherent twists — which makes them the leading candidate locations for weakness in the framework, and hence (per §9) for counterexample search after n = 12.
 Note that wreath forms rescue several apparently weak values: (4:3)≀3 lifts n = 12 from 0.152 to 0.273 and (7:3)≀3 lifts n = 21 from 0.133 to 0.300, a concrete measure of what the §3 clause is worth.